horovits/rt-analytics/rt-analytics-readme.txt

 will generate the processor.jar and the feeder.jar.
 Run the GS-UI in order to deploy the jars and see the PU instances deployed.

+in order to automatically deploy and manage via Cloudify: run Cloudify CLI, bootstrap localcloud for running on your own machine (for deployment to cloud - check the documentation), then execute install-application with path to the rt_app directory.